superhero/js.core/README.md

 }
 ```

-In the `calculator config` we define where a path to a module is located, and where the locator can find a "composit" to locate the service through.
+In the `calculator config` we define where a path to a module is located, and where the locator can find a "composite" to locate the service through.

 #### `src/calculator/index.js`